MORNINGSIDE OF FULLERTON

 - Our policies and practices regarding your information and how we will treat it.
 If you do not agree with our policies and practices, your only recourse is not to use our website.
 However, you do have the option to opt-out of some tracking (see: “Choices About How We Use and Disclose Your Information”).

 Information We Collect About You and How We Collect It.
 We collect several types of information from and about users of our website, including information:

-- That is about you but individually does not identify you, such as your age, gender, and interests; how you came to the website (e.g., search engine, the third-party website, media campaign or email); and the pages and features of the website you use.
+- That is about you but individually does not identify you, such as your age, gender and interests; how you came to the website (e.g., search engine, third-party website, media campaign or email); and the pages and features of the website you use.